wagnerjfr/mysql-multi-source-replication-docker/README.md

 ```
 docker network create replicanet
 ```
-Youj ust need to create it once, unless you remove it from Docker.
+You just need to create it once, unless you remove it from Docker.

 To see all Docker networks:
 ```